 Sarah Gerrish was born in Clonmel, Tipperary, Ireland, in about 1807.
-I have not yet found out what brought her, or her family, to Wiltshire, but perhaps they were a local family.
 Her father may have been serving or training at the British barracks in Clonmel, which had recently been extended in anticipation of an invasion by Napoleon.
 During the Napoleonic wars the barracks were largely occupied by militia units, such as the Armagh and North Cork militias, while the regular Regiments fought in the wars.
+I have not yet found out what brought her to Wiltshire, but it seems likely that it was her father’s home.

 I believe that Sarah married Henry Gerrish, an agricultural labourer, in Melksham towards the end of 1848.
+It is possible that he was related to the Gerrishes at Gerrish and Co, the canal carrying company in Bradford on Avon.
 If this marriage is correct, her maiden name was Bailey or Baily.
 Neither Sarah nor Henry were able to write.

 By 1851 Henry and Sarah were living in Semington Lane, a long lane between Melksham and the canal at Semington, an area where many members of the Gerrish family lived.
 In 1861 their address was 9 Semington Road.
 There is no evidence in the censuses of 1851 or 1861 that they had children.